 Rogaine (minoxidil) has been a go-to product for head hair regrowth for many years.
 Typically used for hereditary hair loss, Rogaine works by generating hair regrowth while also preventing further hair loss.

-Now there’s buzz on the internet that the product may work on eyebrows, too.
+But there’s buzz on the internet that the product may work on eyebrows too.

 Rogaine traditionally works by generating new hair growth at the scalp.
 While Rogaine isn’t designed for eyebrows, researchers are looking at the role of minoxidil for the treatment of eyebrow hypotrichosis (sparse or thin hair).